leicht-io/SpinDex/README.md

 ---

 ### Desktop App (desktop-app)
-A desktop client made with Electron receives the output from the controller and shows a temporal line graph with the results.
-Still needs filetuning.
+A multi-platform desktop client made with Electron receives the output from the controller and shows a temporal line graph with the results.
+Still needs finetuning.

 ![alt text](https://github.com/leicht-io/astraeus/blob/master/documentation/images/desktop-screenshot.png?raw=true)

-Note: On Ubuntu based OS you might need to remove brltty: *sudo apt remove brltty*
+Note: On Ubuntu-based OS you might need to remove brltty: *sudo apt remove brltty*

 ---

 ### µController Source Code (controller-source)
 Source code for the microcontroller.

 ---

 ### Documentation (documentation)
 TO BE RELEASED.
-Circuit diagrams showing how the screen and IR sensor is attached.
+Circuit diagrams showing how the screen and IR sensor are attached.

 ---